 Throughout New York, there are many unique and historic hotels.
-However, few have the history and quality of the Hotel Henry in Buffalo.
+However, few have the history and quality of The Richardson Hotel in Buffalo.
 (Check current prices here)

-Known officially as the Hotel Henry Urban Resort Conference Center, this property, which opened as a hotel in mid-2017 has a long history that adds to the mystique of the property.
+This property, which opened as a hotel in early 2023 after the Hotel Henry (which opened in 2017) closed, has a long history that adds to the mystique of the property.

-The building that would become the Hotel Henry was part of the Richardson Olmsted Campus and opened in 1880 as the Buffalo State Asylum for the Insane.
+The building that would become The Richardson Hotel was part of the Richardson Olmsted Campus and opened in 1880 as the Buffalo State Asylum for the Insane.
 The building was designed by famed architect Henry Hobson Richardson and the grounds were designed by noted landscape architect William Law Olmstead, making this one of the most important structures in western New York.

 While the name would change over the years, the Buffalo State Asylum for the Insane occupied this complex until the 1970s.
 In 1986, the building was declared a National Historic Landmark.